QuantEcon/lecture-source-jl/source/rst/getting_started_julia/introduction_to_types.rst

     x = [1.0, "test", 1]  # typically poor style

-The type of this array is ``Array{Any,1}``, where ``Any`` means the compiler has determined that any valid Julia type can be added to the array
+The type of this array is ``Array{Any,1}``, where ``Any`` means the compiler has determined that any valid Julia type can be added to the array.

-While occasionally useful, this is to be avoided whenever possible in performance sensitive code
+While occasionally useful, this is to be avoided whenever possible in performance sensitive code.

-The other place this can come up is in the declaration of functions
+The other place this can come up is in the declaration of functions.

-As an example, consider a function which returns different types depending on the arguments
+As an example, consider a function which returns different types depending on the arguments.

 .. code-block:: julia